 There may be times during your studies when you need to speak to someone about an issue, no matter how big, or small.

-Signs and symptoms of mental health and wellbeing issues include:
+Signs and symptoms of mental health and welfare issues include:

 - Thoughts- difficulty concentrating; disruptive, interrupted or racing thoughts; difficulty making decisions; negative thinking; lack of self belief

 - Feelings- reduced self worth; prolonged sadness; rapid mood changes; anxiety; panic; increased irritability; feelings of being overwhelmed or out of control

 - Behaviour- lack of motivation; being tearful; less active; disorganisation; social withdrawal; difficulty falling or staying asleep; poor work/life balance; agitation

 - Physical- fatigue; lethargy; tremors or palpitations; difficulty breathing; weight loss or gain; lack of appetite

 The University of Warwick Health Centre provides General Practitioner (GP) services to patients registered with them.
 Students and staff of the University (and their spouse and children) can register providing they are resident on campus or within the catchment area.
 In a medical emergency the doctors will also see non-registered students.